-- PR interval measures the time for the electrical signal to get from the top of your heart to the bottom of the heart.
+- Your ECG's PR interval shows how long it takes for your heart's electrical signal to get from the top of your heart, to the bottom of your heart.

-What's the Normal Range for the PR Interval?
+What's the Normal Range for a PR Interval?

 Is a Prolonged PR Interval Dangerous?

 While a prolonged PR Interval isn't always a cause for concern, it could be a sign of an abnormal heart rhythm.
 You might see a prolonged PR Interval during sleep, if you exercise frequently, or if you're taking certain medications like beta blockers.
 You might also see a prolonged PR Interval in your ECG if your AV node isn't functioning properly, causing your heart's electrical signal slows down.
 For example, here's what First-Degree AV Block looks like on your watch ECG.
 As always, if you're showing signs of a prolonged PR Interval, consult your healthcare provider as soon as possible to rule out any underlying heart conditions.

 Your PR Interval is short at 120 milliseconds or lower.
 A short PR Interval happens when your heart's electrical signal takes less time than normal to get through your heart's AV node, your heart's “gatekeeper” that sends your heart's electrical signal through from the top of your heart to the bottom of your heart.
 You may have seen short PR Interval being called "short PR syndrome," which isn't a formal medical term.

 A short PR Interval can be due to a normal, healthy variation called “enhanced AV node conduction.”
 You might also see a short PR Interval in your ECG if there's an extra connection between the top and bottom of your heart, called Wolff-Parkinson-White Syndrome.
 Here's what Wolff-Parkinson-White Syndrome looks like on your watch ECG.